 With the approval of the Hunter Valley Access Undertaking, the buffer has been formalised in the form of the Target Monthly Tolerance Cap (TMTC).
-The TMTC has now been determined through the RCG as shown in Table 1.
+The RCG preference is for a 10% TMTC, but due to the lead time for projects it is only feasible to apply this factor from 2015, as shown in Table 1.